JanaSperschneider/NuclearPhaser/README.md

 ### Prerequisites for running NuclearPhaser

-* A clean genome assembly that has few collapsed regions and is cleaned from contaminant contigs
+* A high-quality genome assembly that has few collapsed regions and is cleaned from contaminant contigs

 The following software needs to be installed:
 * Python3